francesca-git/EU28-ForestMng-Climate/README.md

 is crucial to assess forest biomass supply chains for the early detection of extinction risks in non-EU regions and for developing strategies to prevent increase of global impacts.

-##### Keywords: biodiversity, species richness, biodiversity footprint, life cycle thinking,
+##### Keywords
-bioeconomy, land use, leakage effects, closer-to-nature forests, set-aside, wood trade
+biodiversity, species richness, biodiversity footprint, life cycle thinking, bioeconomy, land use, leakage effects, closer-to-nature forests, set-aside, wood trade

 ## Structure of the folders in the repository